airpair/spinning-guide/post.md

 ### 2.6 Stick to PAID time

-With no expectations, if you need a few extra minutes and are eager to user them to successfully wrap up a session we are ok for you to go up to 15 minutes.
+With no expectations, if you need a few extra minutes and are eager to use them to successfully wrap up a session we are ok for you to go up to 15 minutes.

-If you think it will take more than an extra 15 minutes, 5 minutes before the end of the original session end, ask the customer if they wish to book more time <sup>See Rebooking in the Expert Guide</sup>.
-Solved or not, if a customer does not wish to rebook, we expect you to wrapped up no later than 15 minutes over.
+If you think it will take more than an extra 15 minutes, 5 minutes before the end of the original session ends, ask the customer if they wish to book more time <sup>See Rebooking in the Expert Guide</sup>.
+Solved or not, if a customer does not wish to rebook, we expect you to wrap up no later than 15 minutes over.

 Providing free time is frowned upon.
 Most scenarios around experts wanting to